grgcmz/eth-data-analysis/README.md

 ### 1.2 Running OpenEthereum

+#### To Archive or not to Archive
-To have access to all possible information stored in the Ethereum blockchain it is important to run an archive node.
-This is a very time and resource intensive process that can take up ot several months to complete and use multiple Tera Byte of storage.
-For the purpose of this proof-of-concept, only a small part of the Etheruem Blockchain was syncronized.
+To have all possible information about every transaction on the Ethereum blockchain readily avaialble (without furher computation), it is important to run an archive node.
+In addition to what is usally stored in a full node, an archive node stores all states in the state-trie, all traces and additional information about accounts.
+Synchronizing an archive node is a very time and resource intensive process that can take up to several months to complete (for the Main Ethereum Network) and use multiple Tera Bytes of storage.
+If you are sure to never need the extra data provided by an archive node, you can go ahead and start the node with normal state pruning, no traces and without the fat-db option.
+Please note that it is not possible to retroactively switch to an archive node from a normal full node, so it is important to evaluate prior to the synchornization what your needs are (and what they are going to be).

+#### Starting the Synchronization process
+For the purpose of this proof-of-concept, only a small part of the Etheruem Blockchain was synchronized.
+The same concepts can be applied to a much larger dataset.
+Also note that the archive node in this specific case, is mostly used for future proofing the node.
+For the time being, all data used can also be obtained using a full node.

-The command used in testing to start syncronizing with the mains network is the following:
+The command used in testing to start syncronizing with the main Ethereum Network is the following:

 `openethereum mode=active tracing=on pruning=archive fat-db=on no-warp`
-The options specified in the command are not all strictly necessary since some are implied.

 Listed below are the meanings of each flag that was set in the command:

 -   `mode=active`: continuosly syncronize the chain.
 Can also be set to `offline` if no more syncronization is wished or needed
 -   `tracing=on`: the transaction&rsquo;s execution should be fully traced
 -   `pruning=archive`: keeps the complete state trie and thus ensures highest level of detail
--   `fat-db=on`:
+-   `fat-db=on`: Stores metadata about accounts and keys that would otherwise not be stored.
--   `no-warp`: Disables warp mode, which would syncronize starting from a snapshot
+-   `no-warp`: Disables warp mode, which would otherwise syncronize starting from a snapshot

 While OpenEthereum is running, an inter process communication file is created named `jsonrpc.ipc`.
 By default it is located in `~/.local/share/openethereum/`.
 This path will later be needed for the ETL process.